pdsinterop/solid-nextcloud/README.md

 You can download it via the Nextcloud app store: https://apps.nextcloud.com/apps/solid
 IMPORTANT: Follow the [additional install instructions!](https://github.com/pdsinterop/solid-nextcloud/blob/main/INSTALL.md).

-## Unattended install
-To programmatically build a Nextcloud server that has this plugin working, you can look at the [nextcloud-server image in the Solid test-suite](https://github.com/solid/test-suite/blob/main/servers/nextcloud-server/Dockerfile), combined with [how it's initialized](https://github.com/solid/test-suite/blob/665824a/runTests.sh#L52-L53) in the runTests.sh script.

 ## Development install
 Clone https://github.com/pdsinterop/test-suites, cd into it, and run:
 ```sh